 Mesa Falls is a must!

 Leaving Ashton and traveling about 16 miles on the Mesa Falls Scenic Byway, this tour now takes you to Lower and Upper Mesa Falls, two of the last undisturbed waterfalls of consequence in the West.
 Well-maintained trails and staggered viewing platforms afford a bird’s eye views of these magnificent falls.
 Take the 2.2-mile Mesa Falls Nature Hike for an up-close-and-personal way to take in the sights and sounds of the falls and this entire stellar environment.
 It’s an easy trek with informative signs on a well-shaded trail.
-This section of the loop road is also home to Harriman Sate Park, and the beloved fly-fishing heaven, Henry’s Fork of the Snake River.
+This section of the loop road is also home to Harriman Sate Park, and the beloved fly-fishing heaven, Henry’s Fork of the Snake River or the South Fork of the Snake River.
 The Henry’s Fork has earned an international reputation for the finest fly-fishing in the American West.

 Everyone has fun in West Yellowstone

 When you can pull yourself from Mesa Falls, it’s on to West Yellowstone, Montana.
 As the largest entrance to Yellowstone National Park, West Yellowstone is home to an IMAX theater, a museum, and the Wolf and Grizzly Bear Discovery Center.
 When the snow flies it is also known as one of the snowmobile centers of the entire west.
 After this full day of exploring and traveling along one of Idaho’s most scenic highways, it’s time to return to Teton Springs Lodge & Spa and a well-deserved visit to the Stillwaters Spa.
 A trek through Yellowstone National Park is to be saved for another day.